UNICORE-EU/unicore-docs/source/overview.rst

 ~~~~~~~~~~~~~~~~~

 - Batch jobs with pre- and postprocessing
-- Support for common resource managers such as SLURM or LoadLeveler
+- Support for common resource managers such as SLURM or LSF
 - File system access and file transfer
 - Site-to-site file transfer
 - Cross-site workflows featuring graphs, loops, conditions, variables, hold/continue, workflow